brandur/rocket-rides-unified/README.md

 # rocket-rides-log [![Build Status](https://travis-ci.org/brandur/rocket-rides-log.svg?branch=master)](https://travis-ci.org/brandur/rocket-rides-log)

-This is a project based on the original [Rocket Rides][rides] repository to demonstrate what it might look like to implement a log-based architecture.
+This is a project based on the original [Rocket Rides][rides] repository to demonstrate what it might look like to implement a robust log-based architecture.
 See [the associated article][log] for full details.

 The core `api` process publishes records to a Redis stream in the same transaction (with the help of the `streamer`) that it uses to persist its